Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 How To Do

-2. Hold the exercise band in front of you with your hands slightly lower than your shoulders.
+2. Hold the exercise band in front of you with your hands slightly below your shoulders.

-4. Squeeze the shoulder blades together and open the arms to either side.
+4. Gently squeeze your shoulder blades together and let your arms open wide to each side.

 5. Return to start and repeat.